-Course Code: ENG 106, Course Title: Freshman English - II Course Code (BNQF): CSE-0231-106 Credit Hr.: 3.00, Contact Hr.: 3.00, Course Type: General Pre-requisites (if any): None
+Course Code: ENG 106, Course Title: Freshman English - II

+Credit Hr.: 3.00, Contact Hr.: 2.00, Course Type: General

 This course is the second course in a two-semester sequence of Composition courses.
 It is an advanced writing and reading course dealing with logic in thought and communication.
 Because skills in the areas of reading comprehension, writing, listening, thinking, grammar (usage, mechanics), and appreciation of literature through the theme identity is essential for the students.
 The student of B. Sc.
 (Engg.) program will learn this course that emphasize on reasoning and argument, research skills, and sophistication of style in writing.
 This course satisfies a general education requirement in the Communications Area.